 A periodic inventory system is kept up to date by a physical count of goods on hand at specific intervals to calculate COGS using inventory valuation methods such as FIFI, LIFO, and weighted averages.
 With a periodic inventory system, a business calculates current inventory counts at the end of an accounting period or financial year and reports on it.

 Choosing a perpetual inventory system over one that is manual and time-consuming is the first step in managing inventory.
 But you also need the right technology and partners to optimize your inventory tracking systems and processes.

 Order fulfillment can’t be done properly without the right inventory management process in place.
 Third-party logistics (3PLs) allow merchants to outsource fulfillment, including warehousing, inventory management, pick and pack, and shipping.
 With ShipBob, you can spend less time on inventory management tasks, while still having full visibility into the fulfillment process.

 Skubana partners with ShipBob and offers advanced perpetual multi-channel inventory management features, such as automatic stocking, inventory reporting, and powerful analytics.

 A perpetual inventory system is the best choice for fast-growing ecommerce businesses.
-A periodic inventory system has a high probability of discrepancy and weaker inventory control.
+A periodic inventory system has a high probability of discrepancy and weaker stock control.
 With a perpetual inventory system, you’re able to centralize inventory management, optimize stock levels, and much more.

 ShipBob’s fulfillment technology comes with built-in inventory management tools, including demand forecasting, order management, and data and analytics.
 To learn more on how ShipBob can support your ecommerce business, click the button below to request information.